 How did you change your eating habits?

 I started on Herbalife and lost 6 pounds my first week on the program.
 There was no turning back then!
-Along with proper nutrition, Herbalife got me back to eating properly and provided tons of energy!
-It has been a 4 year journey for me so far and I have learned so much when it comes to food.
+Along with proper nutrition, Herbalife got me back to eating correctly and provided tons of energy!
+It has been a 4-year journey for me so far, and I have learned so much when it comes to food.
 I still drink my meal replacement shakes and eat lots of veggies with my meals.
-I have cut out red meat, pork, most cheeses, white breads, pastas, refined sugar, processed foods, sodas and juice.
+I have cut out red meat, pork, most cheeses, white bread, pasta, refined sugar, processed foods, sodas, and juice.
 I’ve incorporated more green veggies (… and veggies period), sweet potatoes and other naturally grown foods.
 I drink WATER, WATER and more WATER!
 I also eat foods made out of whole grains and/or sprouted seeds.
-I may eat chicken 1-2 a week, but my main source of meat is salmon and shrimp.
+I may eat chicken 1-2 a week, but my primary source of meat is salmon and shrimp.
 When trying to lose weight or to have a healthy lifestyle, Nutrition is 80% of your results the other 20 is exercise… and 100% is all mindset.